 If you own reptiles or other temperature-sensitive pets, covering their enclosure with blankets and regularly providing them with hand warmers or bottles full of warm water to lean against can help protect them from the cold.

 To keep yourself and your family entertained without your electric-powered or internet-connected devices, make sure you have plenty of books, board games, puzzles, or other activities ready that can keep you busy until your power is restored.

 Other Weather Links

 Let's say your lights have just gone out.
 If you've checked your circuit breaker to verify that you have not blown a fuse and also confirmed that other homes in your area are also without power, you're likely experiencing a power outage.
 Your Co-op should display an outage in your area on our Online Outage Map and our crews will be preparing to respond to the situation.
 We encourage all members to call in to our outage hotline (877-504-6463) to report when they're experiencing an outage.

-We ask for your patience while our crews begin the steps involved with restoring an outage.
+We ask for your patience while our crews begin the steps involved with restoring an outage (see the "Restoring an Outage" tab for details).
 Whether or not you've prepared for an extended outage using the tips above (in the Outage Preparedness section), here are some guidelines and tips that we ask our members to keep in mind while they wait for power to be restored: